outoftardis/docs/templates/README.md

 ---

-## Terminology
+## Glossary

 To create a glossary of terms used across your API Reference documentation, choose one of the following templates:

-- [a simple glossary](terminology.tmpl) in which all terms are sorted alphabetically within a single list
+- [a simple glossary](glossary.tmpl) in which all terms are sorted alphabetically within a single list
-- [a glossary with multiple sections](terminology_with_sections.tmpl) in which terms are split into thematic groups and sorted alphabetically within each one
+- [a glossary with multiple sections](glossary_with_sections.tmpl) in which terms are split into thematic groups and sorted alphabetically within each one

 These terms could be referenced from other topics in your API documentation using `:term:` directive.